 Data Collection and Information Sharing and CT Atlas

 Regional Secretariat (RS) will collect data from the contributor whether directly or through Working Groups (WG) or National Coordinating Committee (NCC) based on the approved the revised M&E Data Collection and Information Sharing Mechanism during SOM 16.
-RS receives data directly from the contributor, via the CT Atlas website, and the data will go through the process as describe in below Figures.
-RS also receives data directly from the contributor, but not via the CT Atlas website, then the data the data will be verified by RS, and/or the WG/NCC.
+RS receives data directly from the contributor, via the CT Atlas website, and the data will go through the process as describe in below figures.
+RS also receives data directly from the contributor, but not via the CT Atlas website, then the data will be verified by RS, and/or the WG/NCC.

-After the validation, considering the RPOA 2.0/RPOA/NPOA, the analyzed data/required information will be presented at SOM, if necessary.
+After the validation, considering the RPOA 2.0/RPOA 1.0 /NPOA, the analyzed data/required information will be presented at SOM, if necessary.
 Based on the decision from SOM, the final product will be prepared for external sharing such as publication through CTI-CFF website and/or internal sharing such as distribution through emails.
 The final product includes reports, information management materials, policy recommendation, strategy, audio-visuals, etc.